s4ke/Master-Thesis/src/md/004-relwork.md

 as well as Chapter \ref{sec:benchmarks}
 are based on this paper.

-The author contributions to the paper were as follows: Conceptualisation: MB, OL.
+The author contributions to the paper are as follows: Conceptualisation: MB, OL.
 Methodology: MB.
 Software: MB.
 Validation: MB.
 Formal Analysis: MB.
 Investigation: MB.
 Resources: PT.
 Data Curation: MB Writing -- Original Draft: MB.
 Writing -- Review & Editing: